 Another option for any man with a rising PSA is to participate in a clinical trial.
 Clinical trials offer an opportunity to receive a new treatment years before it is made available as an FDA-approved treatment for prostate cancer.
 Although it is not known whether a particular treatment will be successful, a participant will be cared for and closely monitored by a team of experts during the trial.
 The doctor can explain more about specific clinical trials that are going on now and the risks and benefits of participating in a clinical trial.
 Since not all doctors participate in these trials, patients may need to do their own investigation to find a suitable study.
 The best place to find information is the National Cancer Institute website.

 The following is a list of questions to ask the doctor if you or your loved one has been diagnosed with hormone-resistant prostate cancer or has experienced a relapse.
 It may be worthwhile to audio record your conversation with your doctor so that you can review the answers to each question and be able to make informed decisions about treatment options.

 Read a list of questions for urologists, radiation oncologists and medical oncologists , as compiled by an experienced prostate cancer patient.

-You can also post questions for physicians and join discussions on specific topics about prostate cancer on the Physician-to-Patient (P2P) bulletin board located in the Online Communities: Prostate Pointers section of this Web site.
+You can also post questions for physicians and join discussions on specific topics about prostate cancer on the Inspire online prostate cancer community.